Skip to main contentArrow Right

-Two of the more prevalent authentication protocols in passwordless auth systems are OpenID Connect (OIDC) and Security Assertion Markup Language (SAML).
-While these protocols share some functionality similarities, comparing SAML vs. OIDC reveals critical differences that significantly impact authentication processes.
+Two of the more prevalent authentication protocols in passwordless authentication systems are OpenID Connect (OIDC) and Security Assertion Markup Language (SAML).

-What is OpenID Connect?
+What is OIDC?

-OIDC (OpenID Connect) is a protocol that allows applications to verify users' identities using third-party identifiers.
+OIDC (OpenID Connect) is an open protocol that allows applications to verify users' identities using third-party identifiers.
 It builds on the Open Authorization (OAuth) framework, which lets applications access user account information without requiring their credentials.
 OAuth itself does not possess the capacity to authenticate users, which is why OIDC was developed and integrated.

 Fig: How OpenID Connect works